 These sugars are made of two simple sugars.
 They include sucrose, lactose, and maltose.

 |Most Popular Cert

 |Best Study Materials

 Sucrose is common table sugar, and it’s made of glucose and fructose.

-Lactose is the combination of glucose and galactose and it is found in milk from mammals.
+Lactose is a combination of glucose and galactose and it is found in milk from mammals.